 Where to eat: Avalanche Brewing Company

-Silverton is a National Historic Landmark in Southwest Colorado.
+Silverton is a former mining town and a National Historic Landmark in southwest Colorado.
 It’s perhaps one of the most worthy stops for your Colorado Itinerary.

 Located along San Juan Skyway, Silverton is a place to unplug and enjoy the unspoiled mountain views.
 If you want to escape busy places like Telluride and Ouray, spend a couple of days in Silverton to enjoy some of the best hikes in Colorado like Ice Lakes Basin and Columbine Lake, or explore the scenic backcountry.